fernandoPalluzzi/lstmContacts/README.md

 The **lstmContacts** software has two main modules: the contact similarity search module (R module) and the prediction module, based on long-short term memory (LSTM) recurrent neural networks (Python module).
 The R module takes the input antigen-antibody complex and generates an affinity contact library that can be used by the LSTM module for the prediction.

-The input antigen-antibody **complex** (AAC) is represented by a list C = [v1, v2, …, vn] of n **contacts**.
-Each j-th contact is a vector vj = [x0j, x1j, …, xmj] of mj elements, where x0j is the antibody residue interacting with the x1j, …, xmj residues on the surface of the receptor binding domain (RBD) of the Spike protein variant.
-Every contact corresponds univocally to a vector ai = affinity(vj) of 101 affinity score values, ranging from 0 to 1, and corresponding to the 101 nanoseconds of the molecular dynamics simulation.
+The input antigen-antibody **complex** (AAC) is represented by a list x = [x1, x2, …, xn] of n **contacts**.
+Each j-th contact is a vector xj = [x0j, x1j, …, xmj] of mj elements, where x0j is the antibody residue interacting with the x1j, …, xmj residues on the surface of the receptor binding domain (RBD) of the Spike protein variant.
+Every contact corresponds univocally to a vector ai = affinity(xj) of 101 affinity score values, ranging from 0 to 1, and corresponding to the 101 nanoseconds of the molecular dynamics simulation.
 Computationally, the AAC is specified as follows (R code):

 ```r
 x <- list(x1 = c("h.R50", "V483", "E484"),